amirmccutchen/ecom-dashboard/README.md

 - React for building the user interface
 - Redux for state management
 - Material UI for styling and component design
-- Git for version control.
+- Git for version control

 ## Usage
 To run this application on your local machine, you'll need to have Node.js and MongoDB installed.
 Once you have those set up, follow these steps: